School Science Lessons

 Alder buckthorn, (Rhamnus frangula, Frangula alnus), deoxy sugar rhamnose | Emodin | herbal medicine, frangula bark, former laxative, charcoal was used in gunpowder, invasive in North America, England, Rhamnaceae

-Dried herb sold as bark pieces.
+Dried herb is sold as bark pieces.

 (Rhamnus petiolaris) | Rhamnazin | other flavonol glycosides | excess dose causes severe purging, Sri Lanka, Rhamnaceae